johnsilver94/pizzaconstructor/README.md

 # PIZZAConstructor

-Is a web site who allow to construct your own pizza and create group orders as a registered user, newly constructed pizza recipe can be rated by other users.
-User can buy pizza using default pizza recipes, own created recipes or other food via web site also customer can track order delivery.
+PIZZAConstructor is a website who allow for register users to construct own pizza and create group orders with friends and colleagues, user can customize pizza recipe in multiple way choosing from multiple variants of dough,sauce and ingredients, also can select other items from menu as a suggested food for current recipe.
+User can send orders with newly created pizza or other items from site menu and can track current order from user orders tab.

 ## Contents
 ### 1.[Goals and Features](#goals-and-features)